cynara517/Gate-based-GWNet-for-process-quality-filter-and-multioutput-prediction/README.md

 # Abstract
 Industrial fermentation is a crucial process for producing commonly used drugs like penicillin.
 The Gate-based GWNet model addresses the challenges of capturing complex relationships and dynamic changes within fermentation processes.
 It introduces innovative modules for graph structure acquisition, time gating, dynamic graph structure updating, and adaptive filtering of temporal features.
 The model is evaluated on three industrial fermentation datasets, showcasing superior performance compared to existing models like MTGNN and Autoformer.
 # Usage
-模型文件在Model文件夹中，Penisim dataset and IndPenisim dataset 在dataset数据集中；图结构生成文件graph和graph_layers以及训练数据生成文件generate_training在Preprocess文件夹中。
+The model files are located in the Model folder, the Penisim dataset and IndPenisim dataset are in the dataset data set, and the graph structure generation file graph and graph_layers, as well as the training data generation file generate_training, are in the Preprocess folder.
 # Dependencies
 Model is built based on PyTorch and [EasyTorch](https://github.com/cnstark/easytorch).
 You can install PyTorch following the instruction in [PyTorch](https://pytorch.org/get-started/locally/).
 For example: